 "Our experience of dealing with the gambling industry in the Island is that they are professionals and that they don’t try to push the rules," he said.

 "But we need to have the tools in our arsenal to deal with breaches, and that is why we have published the policy which is now in effect.

 "If we were to find serious breaches of the rules – for instance if someone had allowed a child to gamble, or refusing to help people to self-exclude – then we will investigate, and we have the powers to issue a fine.

 "We do need these powers, but we would hope not to have to use them."

-Any fines that were paid would go to the States, and would not be held by the commission, which is independent of the States, and which is funded by license fees and not be taxpayers.
+Any fines that were paid would go to the Treasury Consolidated Fund, and would not be held by the Commission, which is independent of the States, and which is funded by license fees and not by taxpayers.